Has the Work-at-Home Revolution Passed Us By?

 However, only 12.4 percent of those age 25 or older with a high school diploma did any work at home.
 The figure for those who didn't complete high school was about the same: 12.5 percent.

 The number of people who work at home may not have increased as dramatically as anticipated, but the actual time spent working at home has grown significantly.
 From 2003 to 2017, the average time spent working at home increased 19 percent from 2.6 hours to 3.1 hours.

 And the acceptance of telecommuting within organizations is certainly on the rise.
 In 2016, the Society for Human Resources Management (SHRM) reported that 60 percent of the organizations it surveyed said they allowed telecommuting, up from 20 percent in 1996.

-Regardless of whether the pace of change in the last decade is more or less than expected, the fact is telecommuting is not the only way parents have worked at home.
-It’s easy to think that the Internet gave birth to the work-at-home parent.
-Yet, long before the word telecommute was coined in 1974 (according to Merriam-Webster), parents of both genders worked at home.
+Regardless of whether the pace of change in the last decade and a half is more or less than expected, the fact is, telecommuting is not the only way parents have worked at home.
+It’s easy to think that the internet gave birth to the work-at-home parent.
+Yet long before the word telecommute was coined in 1974 (according to Merriam-Webster), parents of both genders worked at home.